BeRo1985/pasvulkan/docs/renderer_design.md

 #### Notes

 Indeed, this is a little bit confusing, that two things are called "instance" in the PasVulkan renderer, but they are different things.
 The first one is the `TpvScene3D.TGroup.TInstance`, which is a unique instance of a model with its own animation state and transformation data, while the second one is the `TpvScene3D.TGroup.TInstance.TRenderInstance`, which represents a specific occurrence of that unique instance in the scene with varying root transformations.
 This distinction allows for efficient management of model instances and their rendering properties.

+#### 4. **Virtual Instances (TVirtualInstanceManager)**

+For scenes with many near-identical objects (asteroids, trees, crowd characters …) manually managing one full `TGroup.TInstance` per object would be prohibitively expensive in VRAM and preprocessing time, since every unique animation state requires its own vertex buffer copy.
+The **Virtual Instance System** solves this by decoupling lightweight user-facing *virtual instances* from the small pool of *non-virtual instances* that own the actual GPU resources:

+* **Virtual instances** (`CreateInstance(Virtual:=true)`) — lightweight objects (~few hundred bytes).
+Each carries a transform, animation state, and scene index.
+They never own GPU buffers directly.
+* **Non-virtual instances** — a fixed, preallocated pool per group.
+Each owns the full GPU resources (vertex buffers, joint matrices, etc.) and is recycled rather than freed.
+* **Render instances** — a preallocated pool per non-virtual instance.
+Used for GPU hardware instancing: multiple virtual instances with the same animation state share one non-virtual instance and are drawn in a single instanced draw call.

+Each frame `TVirtualInstanceManager.UpdateAssignments()` runs a two-step greedy assignment:

+1. **Diversity pass** — each non-virtual instance is paired with the most *dissimilar* unassigned virtual instance to maximise the range of animation states represented in the pool.
+2. **Instancing pass** — remaining virtual instances are paired with the most *similar* active non-virtual instance, sharing its GPU resources via render-instance hardware instancing.

+Similarity is scored from animation time and blend-factor differences, with a temporal coherence bonus (+5.0) for same-frame-as-last-frame assignments and a switching penalty (−1.0) to minimise popping.

+For full API details, configuration options, and usage examples see [`docs/scene3d_virtualinstances.md`](scene3d_virtualinstances.md).

+### Decal System

+The decal system projects textures onto surfaces at runtime without extra geometry or dedicated render passes.
+Typical uses are bullet holes, scorch marks, dirt, footprints, graffiti, and gameplay indicators.

+Each decal is defined by a world-space position, an orientation quaternion, an optional rotation around the forward axis, and a size (width × height in metres).
+From these, a **world-to-decal transform matrix** is computed once at spawn time and uploaded to the GPU.
+In the fragment shader, every rendered surface fragment is inverse-transformed into decal space; if it falls inside the unit cube, the decal textures are sampled and blended.

+Key aspects of the implementation:

+* **Full PBR workflow:** A decal can supply separate textures for albedo, normal map, and ORM (occlusion / roughness / metallic).
+It modifies all PBR properties of the surface it lands on, not just colour.
+* **Six blend modes:** `AlphaBlend`, `Multiply`, `Overlay`, `Additive`, `JustPBR` (PBR properties only, no albedo), and `JustNormalMap` (normal perturbation only).
+* **Dual lookup strategy:** In the default `LIGHTCLUSTERS` path a compute shader (`frustumclustergridassign.comp`) assigns decals to frustum-space cluster cells each frame; fragment shaders iterate only the decals in their cluster.
+A BVH skip-tree path is also maintained for ray tracing / path-tracing use cases.
+* **Order-stable rendering:** Decals are stored in an append-only list.
+Deletion sets the slot to `nil` and defers compaction to `PrepareFrame`, so the relative order of surviving decals never changes and overlap is flicker-free.
+* **Lifetime and fade-out:** Each decal carries an optional lifetime (seconds) and fade-out duration.
+The engine ages decals in `UpdateDecals`, marks expired ones, and compacts on the next frame.
+* **Pass filtering:** Each decal records which render passes it applies to (mesh, planet surface, grass, etc.), so decals are evaluated only in relevant fragment shaders.
+* **Holder tracking:** Decals can be associated with a scene object (planet, vehicle).
+If the holder moves, the decal moves with it.

+For full API reference, shader integration details, and performance guidance see [`docs/scene3d_decals.md`](scene3d_decals.md).

 ### Single Buffer Architecture and Bindless Access